 Specific performance is a court order requiring a party in breach (or threatening to be in breach) of a binding contract to perform their obligations under the contract.
 It is a special remedy that is awarded by the court when no other remedy (such as damages) will adequately compensate the other party.

 Specific performance is an equitable remedy, which means that it is awarded at the discretion of the court.
 Parties are not automatically entitled to it.

 An injunction is a court order to restrain a party from doing a specific act.

 Although a party can potentially seek both remedies in the same case, an injunction will not be granted if it would have the same effect as granting specific performance and specific performance would not be a suitable remedy for that case.
 This is because, depending on the situation, an order for specific performance can have the same effect as an order for an injunction.

-An example of this is Page One Records, Ltd v Britton which involved a contract to exclusively hire the plaintiff record company as the defendant band’s manager.
+An example of this is Page One Records, Ltd v Britton which involved a contract to exclusively hire the claimant record company as the defendant band’s manager.
 But after the relationship between the company and the band soured, the band tried to get a replacement manager.
 The company then applied for an injunction to prevent the band from hiring a new manager.

 The court denied the injunction as it had the same effect as granting an order of specific performance to require the band to continue hiring the company as their manager when the band had lost confidence in it (see the section on contracts for personal service below for more information).

 The most common reason courts grant specific performance is because the subject of the contract is unique and damages cannot adequately compensate for it.

 Therefore, specific performance is most commonly granted in situations concerning the sale of land (such as property), as land is considered unique.